11 Reasons Sunscreen Is Important For The Skin & How To Use It

 Tan is healthy.
 However, what you should be aware of is that while you are sunbathing to tan, you are at the risk of being harmed by the harsh UVB rays.
 Choose a sunscreen that has a minimum sun protection factor 30 to prevent tanning induced by UVB.
 Make sure you reapply sunscreen every two hours, especially if you have sensitive skin.
 Or apply it just after your exercise, as sweat could wash away the protective coating.

 7. Enhances Health Of The Skin

 The essential skin proteins, such as collagen, keratin, and elastin, are protected by sunscreen.
 These proteins are required for keeping the skin smooth and healthy.
 Make sure your sunblock has titanium dioxide in it to help reflect UV rays away from the skin and protect the activity of these proteins (5).

 8. A Good Cosmetic Option

 Nowadays, you get sunscreens that also double up as creams.
 Just apply it and leave it on.
 If you have dry skin or sensitive skin, make sure you reapply it every now and then for better safety of your skin.

 9. A Wide Assortment To Choose

 There are countless variants of sunscreens available in the market today.
 Plus, they come at affordable rates.
 You also can get sunscreen recipes online that you can prepare at home, making them even more cost effective.

 10. You May Not Have To Reapply After A Swim

 Most of the sunscreens or sunblocks available these days are waterproof.
 This enables you to enjoy yourself in the water, without burning yourself

 11. Sunscreen Offers Better Protection Than A Full-Sleeved Dress

 You cannot safeguard yourself from the sun by wearing a full-sleeved dress.
 Did you know that a cotton dress, particularly when damp, offers zero protection from the harmful rays of the sun?
 Just apply a generous amount of sunscreen under the dress as well.

 How To Use Sunscreen

 How to use sunscreen every day?
-If you are wondering about it, here are a few factors that you need to keep in mind while picking up the sunscreen:
+If you are wondering about it, here are a few factors and sun safety tips that you need to keep in mind while picking up the sunscreen: